1n5aN1aC/RocketDuino/README.md

 So....
 I started working on a Custom PCB for it, and firmware / software to go along with it.

 ####Hardware
-Currently, it works with any Serial GPS device that outputs standards-compliant NMEA messages, (GNS, GGA, GLL) and optionally a MS5611 Barometer for more accurate real-time elevation measurement.
+Currently, it works with any Serial GPS device that outputs classic NMEA messages, (GNGGA, etc) and a BMP280 for more accurate real-time elevation measurement.

 Data Transmission is done with a LoRa 433/900 MHz trasmitter, but any data transmitter with a serial interface should work.